aurelio-amerio/techytok/_posts/2019-12-23-lesson-modules.md

 This structure lets you easily extend the module (simply add new files) and makes the code more maintainable, if functions which perform similar tasks are grouped in the same file.

-Notice that in Julia it is not important the order in which you include the files in the main module, but in my opinion it is a good practice to include the files in a sort of chronological order, in our example the function `func2big` depends on `func1big` which is defined inside `big-module-part-1.jl`, so we should import it before we include`big-module-part-2.jl`.
+Notice that in Julia it is not important the order in which you include the files in the main module, but in my opinion it is a good practice to include the files in a sort of chronological order.
+In our example the function `func2big` depends on `func1big` which is defined inside `big-module-part-1.jl`, so we should import it before we include`big-module-part-2.jl`.

-Remember that when we call `include()` the code gets "pasted" inside the file where `include` is called, so it is not necessary to call `include` inside `big-module-part-2.jl` as the compiler will see part1, part2 and the main module as an unique file (furthermore using `include` inside a file which gets included by another file may lead to errors).
+Remember that when we call `include()` the code gets "pasted" inside the file where `include` is called, so it is not necessary to call `include` inside `big-module-part-2.jl` as the compiler will see part1, part2 and the main module as a unique file (furthermore, using `include` inside a file which gets included by another file may lead to errors).

 # Code reusability

 The goal of a module is to write a set of functions, define a series of variables or types which can be easily reused in other programs (*your* other programs for example), so one should give meaningful names to the functions (not like `func1` and `func2`) and make them as general and stand-alone as possible.

-Since you will likely come back to a module you have written once every few months, you may not remember what a specific function does, it is thus a good idea to add annotations to your code through `# comment` and write a small description of the function.
+Since you will likely come back to a module you have written once every few months, you may not remember what a specific function does: it is thus a good idea to add annotations to your code through `# comment` and write a small description of the function.

-When you type `? functionName` in the REPL you get a description of said function and usually an example of how it can be used.
+When you type `? functionName` in the REPL you get a description of that function and usually an example of how it can be used.
 We will now learn how to write such description for our functions.

 ## Code documentation